jacob-zietek/jacob-zietek/README.md

 # Hello there 👋

-I'm an undergraduate Computer Science major @ Purdue University.
-My main interests are in applications using Robotics, RL, and NLP.
-I'm more generally interested in any AI R&D.
+Senior in CS @ Purdue University.
+I’m passionate about integrating AI into our daily lives.
+Specializing in Robotics, CV, RL, and NLP, with a focus on collaborative decision-making between autonomous systems and humans.

 The most up to date descriptions of my work can be found on my [website](https://jacobzietek.me/) or my [LinkedIn](https://www.linkedin.com/in/jacob-zietek/).